 3. BYOD in Schools – Takes the boring out of education

-Learning through their beloved gadgets is more engaging and fun.
-Interactive apps and content make students glued to their devices.
+Learning through their beloved gadgets is more engaging and fun for the students.
+Interactive apps and content make the student stay glued to their device and enhances their interest in learning new things.

 4. Seamless collaboration

-BYOD helps students work together and share content with ease.
+BYOD in schools helps students work together and share content with ease, it also makes it easier for the teachers to collaborate with students to give them the required help.
 When it comes to group projects, collaboration is simple and effective.

 5. Beyond textbooks

-Students can break-free of the outdated textbooks and access the most up-to-date information on any topic.
+With textbook prices skyrocketing to 812% in the past 35 years it’s time to go for a cheaper solution.
+Students can break-free of the outdated textbooks (which has to be periodically replaced) and access the most up-to-date information on any topic.

 6. Anytime, anywhere learning